justynakosinska/sklepinternetowy/README.md

-# Online Store Project
+# Online Store Project - Engineering Project

 This is an online store project created using React technology.

 The project consists of a user interface for an online store, which includes pages such as the home page, login page, registration page, password reset page, cart page, and contact page.
 The project utilizes Firebase for user authentication and data storage.
-Rest of folders will be develop in future.